Antibiotics and Birth Control Pill Interactions: Fact or Fallacy?

 - The antifungal medicine griseofulvin may lead to lower levels of birth control hormones and reduce the effectiveness of birth control pills.

 - Two small studies suggest that St. John's wort can induce liver enzymes, which may increase birth control pill metabolism and reduce therapeutic efficacy.
 This may be possible with the patch and birth control ring, too.

 See Planned Parenthood for more information.

-- Alcohol and Antibiotics
+- Alcohol and Antibiotic Interactions

 - Antibiotic Shortages: A Serious Safety Concern